Are You Ready to Join the Third Team on the field?

 Annual costs - ALOA Dues - $45.00 for new officials; USL Dues - $55.00 (Rulebook is included with your membership dues)

 How Many Games Will I Get and How Much Can I Make?
+Officials will typically get between 25 and 40 games per season.

-Below is a range for Boys and Girls Officials game fees:
+Here are the 2022 Boys and Girls Officials game fees:

 How Often Do I Get Paid?

-How Long Will It Take Me To Learn The Rules And Start Getting Assigned Games?
+How Long Will It Take Me to Learn the Rules and Start Getting Assigned Games?

 As far as “knowing the rules” – well that is a journey.
 Depending on your experience, a new official will take about 1-2 years to understand the rules and application.
 Our trainers emphasize “getting in the book” and working on those areas that are a little more complicated.
-We also encourage new officials to join the ALOA Facebook group as new material is always being posted there.

 Can I Officiate Boys and Girls?